Lokesh-1504/SpaceX-Falcon-9-first-stage-Landing-Prediction/README.md

 # SpaceX-Falcon-9-first-stage-Landing-Prediction
-We will predict if the Falcon 9 first stage will land successfully .We will determine if the first stage will land by we can determine the cost of a launch
+We will predict if the Falcon 9 first stage will land successfully Through which we can determine the cost of a launch.
+Libraries used: pandas, numpy, matplotlib, seaborn, sklearn, etc.